- Official Language(s)

 Choose your trip

-ADULT AND FAMILY, CUSTOM OR CORPORATE TRIPS: These are typically two weeks in length and include in-country food, in-country ground transportation, in-country accommodation, program costs and a substantial direct donation to the in-country partner.
+ADULT AND FAMILY, CUSTOM OR CORPORATE TRIPS: These are typically two weeks in length and include in-country food, in-country ground transportation, in-country accommodation, program costs and a substantial direct donation to the project with our in-country partner.
 It does not include airfare.
-However, the entire cost paid through DWC is 100% tax deductible, including airfare.
+However, the entire cost paid through DWC is 100% eligible for a charitable tax receipt, including airfare.

 Trips may be cancelled if not enough people are registered so please sign up early to avoid disappointment.
 A $500 deposit is required to hold your spot on the trip; the remaining balance is due 60 days prior to your trip.